israaar/ReportedDiscourseProject/mwan/README.md

-Here I will store my files abbotated in ELAN.
+Here I will store my files annotated in ELAN.